 The Voting Process

-Any player suspended for two separate offences in any one season immediately becomes ineligible for the Dally M Medal and Team of the Year.
+Any player who is suspended from two (2) or more matches in any one season immediately becomes ineligible for the Dally M Awards.